Mohamed-Ayman-Abu-Bakr/Tech-Team-Management-System/README.txt

 --module-path "$PROJECT_DIR$\lib\javafx-sdk-16\lib" --add-modules javafx.controls,javafx.fxml

-You can add the command to the VM Options by opening the run menu in intellij title bar --> select main class from the menu on the left --> click on Modify Options located at the top right corner --> select add VM Options --> enter the command given above in the textbox
+You can add the command to the VM Options by opening the run menu in intellij title bar --> select main class from the menu on the left --> click on Modify Options located at the top right corner --> select add VM Options --> enter the command given above in the Text Box

 Here are some users for login: